MystenLabs/walrus/docs/red-stuff.md

 | N nodes            |             64.0 MB |           294.0 |         0.00448 |

-As we can see, the metadata size in the case of 1000 nodes (1 node per shard), is 64KB per node, or 64MB for the whole system.
-The last two columns of the table show the percent ratio of the size of the metadata stored on the system ("Metadata size (system)") to the minimum and maximum blob sizes for that number of shards (as in the previous table).
-We see that the total metadata overhead goes from `~0.5%` for large blobs to almost `360x` for the smallest blobs.
+We see that for realistic node counts and small blob sizes, the total metadata overhead goes can be multiple times the size of the initial unencoded blob.

 [^twincode]: K. V. Rashmi, N. B. Shah and P. V .
 Kumar, "Enabling node repair in any erasure code for distributed storage," 2011 IEEE International
     Symposium on Information Theory Proceedings, St. Petersburg, Russia, 2011, pp. 1235-1239, doi: 10.1109/ISIT.2011.6033732.